Meet the Firm

 Gary has received numerous awards, including,: ALEC "Thomas Jefferson Award" naming him one of the top five legislators in the nation, Missouri Chamber of Commerce "Legislator of the Year", Missouri Associated Industries "Voice of Missouri Business", Missouri Farm Bureau "Friend of Agriculture", the "Distinguished Service Award", Council on Developmental Disabilities "Outstanding Legislative Advocacy Award", and Ozark Center Board of Directors "Leadership and Public Advocacy Award".

-In addition to his service as a legislator, Gary was instrumental in forming Joplin.com the first non-profit internet service provider for Southwest Missouri and is currently working with community leaders to build a multi-million dollar nature center, partnered with Audubon, in his hometown of Joplin.
-Gary has also served as a board member for the Missouri Special Olympics Board, Ronald McDonald House, and his church.
+In addition to his service as a legislator, Gary was instrumental in forming Joplin.com, the first non-profit internet service provider for Southwest Missouri; is co-founder of the Wildcat Glades Audubon Nature Center in his hometown of Joplin; served on the Joplin City Council and various city boards; former State Board Member and President for the Missouri Special Olympics Board; former board member of Joplin's Ronald McDonald House, and his church.
+He currently serves on the Board of Bright Futures USA in Joplin, MO.

 Gary graduated from Eastern New Mexico University with a Bachelor of Science Degree in Education.
-He is presently a real estate developer.
+He is presently a real estate developer and small business owner in the Joplin, MO area.

 Chris Liese